hawcx/sdk_docs/docs/introduction.md

 3. **User Trust**: Build confidence in your application by implementing robust security measures.
 4. **Time-Saving**: Focus on developing your core features while HawcxFramework handles security concerns.
 5. **Flexibility**: Easily integrate with various Android development frameworks, including native Java, React Native, and Flutter.

-## How It Works

-HawcxFramework operates as a layer between your application and potential security threats.
-It provides a set of APIs and tools that you can easily integrate into your existing or new Android projects.
-By leveraging HawcxFramework, you can implement complex security features without needing to be a security expert.

 ## Getting Started